broeser/feeld/README.md

 of field values).
 This can be in form of a question string ('Are you sure [y/N]?'), in form of HTML ('\<input type="checkbox" name="sure" value="y">'), a GtkEntry-widget or any other form you can think of.

+A **SymfonyConsoleDisplay** is provided for usage of Feeld with the Symfony Console component.

 Note, that one Display instance only displays one Field, so for a form with two Fields you'll also need two Displays.